x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/smime-outlook-for-ios-and-android.md

 ### LDAP support for certificate lookup

-Outlook for iOS and Android supports accessing public user certificate keys from secure LDAP directory endpoints.
+Outlook for iOS and Android supports accessing public user certificate keys from secure LDAP directory endpoints during recipient resolution.
 In order to utilize an LDAP endpoint, the following requirements must be met:

 - The LDAP endpoint does not require authentication.
 - The LDAP endpoint configuration is delivered to Outlook for iOS and ANdroid through an app configuration policy.
 For more information, see [S/MIME settings](outlook-for-ios-and-android-configuration-with-microsoft-intune.md#smime-settings).